pirafrank/OSX_utils/readme.md

 Unfortunately, Alfred only runs on OS X (Snow Leopard and above).
 I wish there'd be something like it on Linux.

 ### Installation
 Clone the repo or download the .zip.
 Then double clic to install the workflow you want.

+### License
+The workflows in this repository are released under the GNU GPLv3 License by Francesco Pira (francescopira.me@gmail.com, pirafrank.github.io).
+You can read the terms of the license [here](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Documentation